To learn more about the projects our team works on, check out the OeHI Projects tab on the main menu!

-As the State Health IT Coordinator for OeHI, Stephanie leads the coordination of state health technology efforts, as well as facilitates opportunities for collaboration within and between state agencies and external partners.
+As the Director of OeHI, Stephanie leads the strategic planning, partnerships, and funding for the Office in collaboration with the eHealth Commission.
 She is passionate about leveraging data and technological capabilities to improve individual and public health.
-Prior to her current role, Stephanie served as an Operations Advisor for the Governor's Office, where she led the training and implementation efforts for the state in Agile methodology.
-Previously, Stephanie was a Public Health Investigator for the City and County of Denver, where she led inspections and compliance for food safety at temporary events.
-She holds a Master of Public Health from CSU and a Bachelor of Science in English from Hanover College.
+Prior to joining OeHI as the State Health IT Coordinator in 2020, Stephanie served as an Operations Advisor for the Governor's Office, where she led the training and implementation efforts for the state in Agile methodology.
+Previously, Stephanie was a Public Health Investigator for the City and County of Denver, where she led inspections and compliance for food safety.
+She holds a Master of Public Health from CSU and a Bachelor of Arts in English from Hanover College.

 Karen Haneke, Sr. Project Manager

 As one of OeHI’s Senior Project Managers, Karen’s work is focused on information/data governance.
 She has extensive experience in managing health care data and leading large scale IT solution development projects.
 Karen is passionate about the responsible use of data to improve health for all Coloradans, and making systems better.